[Advanced] Future-Ready Architecture

 At the heart of Amigo's architecture lies a fundamental insight: entropy awareness and unified context are mutually dependent across problem evolution quanta.
 You need entropy awareness to maintain perfect context as problems evolve, because you must understand how complexity shifts to manage the right contextual information at each quantum of action forward.
 Conversely, you need perfect context to sustain good entropy awareness, because accurate complexity assessment requires perfect point-in-time context.

 Currently, this circular dependency operates under severe constraints.
-Models lose 99.9% of information with each token compression, making both entropy awareness and context maintenance challenging.
-The systematic context management framework we've built compensates for these limitations, but imagine what happens when these constraints are lifted.
+Models lose approximately 99.9% of information with each token compression (compressing thousands of floating-point numbers in the residual stream down to a single token), making both entropy awareness and context maintenance challenging.
+The systematic context management framework we've built compensates for these limitations, but future constraint lifting aligns with fundamental scaling law transitions in AI development.

 Transition to Neuralese Systems

-As described in Advanced Topics, future AI architectures may incorporate neuralese—passing high-dimensional residual streams (thousands of floating-point numbers) between reasoning steps instead of compressing everything through tokens.
+As described in the Glossary, future AI architectures may incorporate neuralese—passing high-dimensional residual streams (thousands of floating-point numbers) between reasoning steps instead of compressing everything through tokens.
 This represents over 1,000x more information flow between reasoning steps.

 The Agent Core's identity manifestation would express richer, more nuanced professional behaviors.
 Context Graphs could guide more sophisticated navigation with better awareness of the complete problem landscape.
 Dynamic Behaviors could make more intelligent adaptations based on deeper contextual understanding.
 Functional Memory could provide even more targeted and relevant information.
 The entire Memory-Knowledge-Reasoning system would operate at a level of integration we can only approximate today.